linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 As mentioned earlier, ATS are off-exchange trading venues that serve as an alternative to trading on exchanges and for after-hours trading.
 There are two types of ATSs, electronic communication networks and crossing networks.

 Electronic communications networks Electronic communications networks (ECNs) display quotes that reflect actual orders and provide members with an anonymous way to enter orders.
 Essentially, an ECN is a limit order book that is widely disseminated and open for continuous trading to subscribers, who may enter and access orders displayed on the ECN.
 ECNs offer transparency, anonymity, automated service, and reduced costs; they are therefore effective for handling small orders.
 Because ECNs provide for pre-trade transparency about orders and post-trade transparency about executed trades, they are referred to as light pool markets, as opposed to venues known as dark pools that do not provide pre-trade transparency (we discuss them shortly).
-It important to note that some ECNs are now going "dark"—that is; they have dark pools.
+It is important to note that some ECNs are now going "dark"—that is; they have dark pools.
 Similarly, some dark pools are being "lit"—they are now providing pre-trade transparency.

 ECNs are used to disseminate firm commitments to trade (firm bids or offers) to participants, or subscribers, which typically have either purchased or leased hardware for the operation of the ECN or have built a custom connection to the ECN.
 In general, ECNs use the Internet to link buyers and sellers, bypassing brokers and trading floors.
 Examples of ECNs are Bloomberg Tradebook, Track ECN, and LavaFlow.